surazz14/weather-forecast/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This site is hosted at https://weather-forecast-suraz.netlify.app/

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+It install alls the package required for this site

 ### `npm start`